JumboCode/TheLegacyProject/README.md

 ### Making Changes

 We prefer small and iterative changes, as they will be easier to review.
-To start a developing a new feature, the general development process is as follow:
+To start developing a new feature, the general development process is as follow:

 1. `git checkout main`
 2. `git checkout -b <Your GitHub username>/<feature>`